yshwanth/react-Native-app/README.md

 </table>
 ## How to use
--Clone
+- Clone
--Run npm install in the terminal
+- Run npm install in the terminal
-For Expo
+- For Expo
--npm install -g expo-cli
+- npm install -g expo-cli
--expo start
+- expo start

-##Dependencies
+## Dependencies
--react
+- react
--react-native
+- react-native
--react-native-vector-icons
+- react-native-vector-icons

-##Contributions
+## Contributions
--any help in errors will be highly appreciated.
+- any help in errors will be highly appreciated.